How to Choose Between Debt Consolidation Vs Bankruptcy

 We fully understand the conditions that brought you here, because some of our employees, and even our founder, have been there before on a personal level.
-Choosing between debt consolidation and filing for bankruptcy is stressful and complicated.
-When deciding how to choose between debt consolidation and bankruptcy, there are digital minefields of misinformation, personal opinions, and advice from “pros” claiming to have the inside scoop.
+Choosing between debt consolidation or bankruptcy is stressful and complicated.
+When deciding how to choose between debt consolidation vs bankruptcy, there are digital minefields of misinformation, personal opinions, and advice from “pros” claiming to have the inside scoop.

-Because Golden Financial Services offers debt consolidation, debt relief, and debt consultation, obviously it is our business to try to save you from bankruptcy.
+Because Golden Financial Services offers debt consolidation, debt relief programs, and debt consultation, obviously it is our business to try to save you from bankruptcy.
 That said, our services aren’t for everyone.
 We consult with potential clients for free because we know you are already in a tough spot financially, and charging a fee just to tell you we can’t help you would leave you in a worse position than when you came to us.
-So, let this blog serve as a form of free consultation in itself – do you match any particular set of traits below?
-Here’s how to know if debt consolidation is right for you, or if bankruptcy is your best option instead.
+So, let this blog serve as a form of free consultation in itself.
+You can also get a FREE CONSULTATION from an IAPDA certified counseling at (866) 376-9846.
+Get a quote on each program.

 (Skip this blog if you would rather read about ways to clear high credit card debt before seeking consolidation or bankruptcy)